 A stroll along Marlborough’s splendid High Street – the second widest in Britain – with its historic buildings and collection of independent shops is a marvellous way to start the day.
 If it’s a Wednesday or Saturday, check out the bustling market.
 Make your way to St Peter’s Church’s coffee shop, which serves excellent breakfasts.

 This 15th-century church is also home to a craft shop where you can pick up unique, locally-made gifts.
 Drive out of town to the glorious expanse of Savernake Forest where you can explore in the shady delights of this ancient royal hunting ground.
-Having worked up an appetite, head along the A4 for 20 minutes to the Bell at Ramsbury, named the AA Pub of the Year for England in 2017.
+Having worked up an appetite, head along the A4 for 20 minutes to The Bell at Ramsbury, a former AA Pub of the Year for England.
 This 300-year-old coaching inn is part of the 19,000-acre Ramsbury Estate and much of its food, beer and even vodka is produced on the estate.

 From Ramsbury, take a half-hour drive via the B4192 and B4006 to Barbury Castle, perched atop the ancient Ridgeway.
 The hilltop Iron Age fort within the Wessex Downs Area of Outstanding Natural Beauty has magnificent views right across the Cotswolds.
 Unless it’s the height of summer, you’ll want to wrap up warm – it tends to be windy.
 From the car park, head up the lane on foot for a few minutes and enjoy a stroll along the Ridgeway.
 Return to Marlborough for afternoon tea at The Polly Tearooms on the High Street.
 Ranked 15th in The Sunday Telegraph’s top 30 places in the UK for afternoon tea, it was a favourite with the Duchess of Cambridge during her time at Marlborough College.